-The Center for Asian American Media is one of five minority public broadcasting consortia designated by the Corporation for Public Broadcasting (CPB) to provide programming to the Public Broadcast Service (PBS).
+The Center for Asian American Media is one of five minority public broadcasting consortia designated by the Corporation for Public Broadcasting to provide programming to PBS.

 The National Minority Consortia (NMC) has emerged as a leader in the field of independent filmmaking and more recently in digital media.
 We fund film and media makers, present works on public television and other venues, exhibit films and videos, and distribute works to schools and libraries.
 In addition, we facilitate a new media institute, production training, skills advancement, and career development through workshops, lectures and counseling.
 Our collective growth is a testament to the creativity and commitment of our staff, board members, funders and community partners across the country.